parthpatoliya97/Road_accident_dashboard/README.md

 ## 💡 6.
 Recommendations to Reduce Accidents

-Based on the data-driven insights, the following actions are recommended for stakeholders:

 1.  **🚦 Improve Road Infra on Single Carriageways:** Add dividers, speed enforcement, improve signage, and widen roads in high-traffic zones.
 2.  **🚗 Target Car Drivers with Awareness Programs:** Focus on speeding, mobile usage, overtaking rules, and strict implementation of seatbelt policies.
 3.  **🏙 Urban Congestion Management:** Implement better traffic signal synchronization, dedicated lanes for buses & two-wheelers, and increased traffic patrols during peak hours.